Unchecked Pointers and the Boundaries of Generic Programming

 { *std::begin(r) < *std::begin(r) } -> std::convertible_to<bool>;

 };You might ask, why not just use std::sortable?
-Good question. std::sortable does exist in the standard library, and it actually only requires forward iterators [1] cppreference, std::sortable—yes, forward_list's iterators also satisfy std::sortable.
-But here I wanted to express the semantic level of "this range can be sorted, but not necessarily via random access," so I chose to define a more explicit constraint myself.
-Plus, forward_sortable_range additionally checks the comparison operation between elements, which in certain scenarios better expresses intent than rawly using std::sortable.
-This is the power of concepts—you can precisely express the semantics you need, rather than being locked into some ready-made standard library concept.
+Good question. std::sortable exists in the standard library, and it actually only requires forward iterators [1] cppreference, std::sortable—yes, even forward_list iterators satisfy std::sortable.
+However, I want to express the semantic nuance that "this range is sortable, but not necessarily via random access," so I chose to define a more explicit constraint.
+Additionally, forward_sortable_range explicitly checks the comparison operations between elements, which expresses intent better than using raw std::sortable in certain scenarios.
+This is the power of concepts—we can precisely express the semantics we need, rather than being tied down to a specific standard library concept.

 // 重载1:给随机访问范围用的(vector、deque 等)